rastaval/ubec-znc/README.md

 # ubec-znc

-Run a znc bouncer on Heroku.
+Run a znc bouncer on a cloud app.

 See the buildpack for details.